 – Clubs, at their request, are provided an option to alter their ground allocations after Round 9 (which again requires a change to the static data in the system),

-– Regrading of Mini Roos teams occurs up to and including Round 9.
-In fact, these regrades all need to be manually entered into the draw system and have a huge impact on field usage (and therefore the draw).
+– Regrading of Mini Roos teams also occurs during the season (in 2021 prior to Round 5 – to bring in line with Competition Team regrading).
+Mini Roos regrades all need to be manually entered into the draw system and have a huge impact on field usage (and therefore the draw).

 – The SSFA play ‘home and away’.
 Note that each club has a differing number of teams and differing space to play home games, unlike sports such as netball where games are played in one central location.
 This causes a significant amount of variation and requires ‘load balancing’ of each field week on week.

-A draft theoretical draw however is published on the SSFA website (under the documents tab) and released to the Clubs at the beginning of the season.
+A draft theoretical draw however is published on the SSFA website (refer the Documents Tab) and released to the Clubs at the beginning of the season.
 This theoretical draw does not include game times or locations but otherwise is valid (and is updated once all regrading of teams is completed).